These no-bake brownie bites are healthy chocolate fudge balls perfect as an easy vegan snack or dessert.

 Plus, these two ingredients are also high in vitamin B, magnesium, and iron, which we know is the most difficult nutrient to find on a vegan diet.

-So these little vegan treats come in handy for these healthy snacks to reach all your nutrients goals!
+So these little vegan treats come in handy for these healthy snacks to reach all your nutrient goals!

 Finally, these fudge balls are refined sugar-free, grain-free, and gluten-free too!
 This means they are healthy snacks for vegan paleo eaters too.